 Regular meetings of the Manchester Utilities Authority are held on the second Monday of each month at 7:30 PM at the Haledon Municipal Building, 510 Belmont Avenue, Haledon, New Jersey.
-Please note: Meetings are held virtually during the Covid-19 pandemic.
+Please note: Meetings are currently being held virtually pursuant to approved Guidelines for public participation.